mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Play with the ISS detector, testing count rate as fn of energy (gamma sources)
 - [ ] average pulse using collimated Cs
+- [ ] Count rate for the collimated gammas.
+Put L spectra on top of each other and see change in intensity.

 ***